ChalmersGU-data-structure-courses/dsabook/src/D04-dynamic-array.md

 $2^0+2^1+...+2^k = 2^{k+1}$, you have to use the formula for a general [geometric progression](https://en.wikipedia.org/wiki/Geometric_progression).
-What you get is an overhead of [three elements copied per element added]{.title-ref}.
+What you get is an overhead of *three elements copied per element added*.
 In fact, Java `ArrayLists` grow the array by 50% on resizing.

 In fact, **growing the array by any constant factor** works, because the same geometric progression reasoning applies.
 We can calculate the exact